JBrosDevelopment/scone/README.md

     static T: operator_inc(T: v) -> "Increment operator";
     static T: operator_dec(T: v) -> "Decrement operator";
 }
-trait Numerable<T where T is Comparable && T is Mathematical> -> "Objects that are numerable and can have compared and mathematical operations" {
+interface Numerable<T where T is Comparable && T is Mathematical> -> "Objects that are numerable and can have compared and mathematical operations" {
     T: Value -> "Single value of the object";
     static T: default() -> "Default Value";
 }
-trait ToString -> "Ability to convert object to string form" {
+interface ToString -> "Ability to convert object to string form" {
     string: to_string() -> "convert object to string";
 }